 - Filling of Vacancies.
 The Election Committee shall supervise filling of vacancies.

 The Staff Council shall annually, during the month of July, elect five (5) officers from its own membership to serve for one year or until their respective successors have been elected and seated.
 These officers shall be a President, Vice President, Secretary, Treasurer, and Parliamentarian/Sergeant-at-Arms.

 - Eligibility for Office; Who May Vote.
-Only elected representatives of the Staff Council are eligible for election to the offices.
+Only elected representatives of the Staff Council are eligible for election to the offices stated in Sec.
+IV.
 Only elected representatives of the Staff Council may nominate or cast ballots in the election of any office for the Staff Council.

 - Election of Officers; When Held.
 During the first week of July, an email shall be sent out to all Staff Council members soliciting a call for nominations for the election of officers using an electronic ballot administered by the Election Committee.
 Staff Council members will be given approximately two (2) weeks to participate in the voting survey.
 The results of the survey will be announced at the July Staff Council meeting.
 If the results of the nominations are agreeable by all, the one-year appointment of the officers shall be confirmed.
 Otherwise, if there are nominations that are not agreed upon or a member is unable or unwilling to serve in an officer position, then the Council shall vote using a voice vote unless otherwise requested.

 - To preside at all meetings of the Staff Council.